Strike ballot result for schools, early years and family centre staff.

 For information on the results of the ballot in your branch, please contact your branch directly.

-UNISON local government members have voted overwhelmingly to reject Cosla’s latest pay offer, with 86% of those balloted choosing to reject.
+UNISON local government members voted to reject Cosla’s latest pay offer, with 86% of those balloted choosing to reject.

 This ballot email ballot was to all local government workers.
 Thank you to the thousands of you who voted.
 Over 50% of you voted in this ballot.